 The syllabus will include the following:

-This module will provide an introduction to fundamental features of Russian grammar and essential basic structures, making it possible to function an a range of everyday situations using the present, past and future tenses (imprefective), cases, prepostions, adjective endings, pronouns, verbs of motion (introduction), reflexive verbs, adverbs, comparatives and superlatives, conjunctions.
+This module will provide an introduction to fundamental features of Russian grammar and essential basic structures, making it possible to function in a range of everyday situations using the present, past and future tenses (imperefective), cases, prepostions, adjective endings, pronouns, verbs of motion (introduction), reflexive verbs, adverbs, comparatives and superlatives, conjunctions.